 F.5.2 Whether there is a discussion procedure whereby the statutory auditor (in accordance with the provisions of the TAS), the internal audit function and other experts can inform senior management and the Audit Commission or directors of the entity of any significant internal control weaknesses identified during the review of the annual accounts or any other processes entrusted to them.

 It shall also report whether it has an action plan to correct or mitigate the weaknesses observed.

-In order to fulfill the duties entrusted to it by the Board of Directors, the Audit and Control Commission held a total of 10 meetings during the 2023 fiscal year, attended by the heads of the Finance Department and the Internal Audit Department, at the invitation of the President and to deal with certain items on the agenda.
+In order to fulfill the duties entrusted to it by the Board of Directors, the Audit and Control Commission held a total of 11 meetings during the 2024 fiscal year, attended by the heads of the Finance Department and the Internal Audit Department, at the invitation of the President and to deal with certain items on the agenda.

-These included meetings held prior to the publication of the Company's periodic financial information in order to obtain and analyze such information.
-At these meetings, the individual and consolidated annual accounts, the half-yearly and quarterly financial reports, the informative notes on results sent to the CNMV and any other information considered to be of interest to the Company are reviewed.
+These included meetings held prior to the publication of the Company's periodic financial information to obtain and analyze such information.
+The individual and consolidated annual accounts and half-yearly and guarterly financial reports, the informative notes on results sent to the CNMV and any other information considered to be of interest to the Company are reviewed at these meetings.

-On the occasion of the meetings of the Audit and Control Commission for the review of the annual accounts, in which presence of external auditors is required, at the invitation of the President to deal with certain items on the agenda, they present a set of recommendations related to, among other things, the internal control resulting from their ordinary work as auditors of the Group's accounts.
+On the Audit and Control Commission's meetings for the review of the annual accounts, in which presence of external auditors is required, at the invitation of the President to deal with certain items on the agenda, they present a set of recommendations related to, among other things, the internal control resulting from their ordinary work as auditors of the Group's accounts.